social-protocols/quality-news/README.md

 ## Penalties

 Our first implementation of this ranking algorithm immediately revealed a problem: the front page was dominated by non-technical stories.
-These was mostly major main-stream news headlines that had little to do with ["hacking and startups"](https://news.ycombinator.com/newsguidelines.html).
+These were mostly major main-stream news stories that had little to do with ["hacking and startups"](https://news.ycombinator.com/newsguidelines.html).

-Hacker News applies penalties to many main-stream news stories, causing them to be ranked lower than they would otherwise given their ranking score.
-Even though the HN community was formed around the topic of hacking and topics, it is full of curious people with a variety of interests, and it is natural that they will find value in discussing a wide range of topics.
+HN moderators remove purely political or sensational stories, and apply penalties to some non-technical stories so that they are ranked lower than they would otherwise be given their ranking score.

+Hacker News isn't supposed to be 100% tech.
+It's mandate is "anything hackers would find interesting" or "intellectual curiosity" per the [guidelines](https://news.ycombinator.com/newsguidelines.html).
+It's natural for a community built around one topic, such as technology, to come to want to discuss a wide range of topics with members of the same community.
 But in the long term communities can lose their value if they don't artificially focus the discussion.

-It seems like HN has arrived at a good compromise that quietly down-ranks off-topic articles while still allowing them, so that the community remains focused, but people also derive value from discussing other topics that truly interest them.
+It seems like HN has arrived at a good compromise by partially penalizing some non-technical stories without moving them completely, so that the community remains focused, but people also derive value from discussing topics within the site's broader mandate of "intellectual curiosity".
+Here's a more [nuanced explanation](https://news.ycombinator.com/item?id=22902490) from dang about how HN moderators try to focus the discussion.

-Unfortunately, Hacker News does not publish penalties or their method for applying them.
-Our initial attempt at reverse-engineering HN penalties was based on a method similar to the one described in this [blog post from 2013](https://www.righto.com/2013/11/how-hacker-news-ranking-really-works.html).
-We have since implemented logic that attempts to reproduce HN penalties as measured as a ratio of their expected rank to their actual rank.

-Our logic successfully demotes most off-topic stories, though it does miss off-topic stories that have not yet been penalized by the HN editors because they have not yet made the HN home page (even though they have made the QN home page).
-Estimated penalties can be seen in the last chart of the story stats pages (which you get to by clicking on the blue upvote rate under the story).
-[For example](https://news.social-protocols.org/stats?id=33962083).
-You can also see the result of the QN ranking algorithm with [penalties removed](https://news.social-protocols.org/?penaltyWeight=0.001) or [negative penalties](https://news.social-protocols.org/?penaltyWeight=-1).

 ## Possible Improvements